What is Amazon listing optimization?

 • DON’T include your seller’s name

 Amazon is particularly strict when it comes to your main image.
-Always follow Amazon’s image requirements to avoid your account being suspended.
-Be sure your image is at least 1,000 pixels wide or tall so that it is zoomable for customers.
+Always follow the Amazon image requirements, such as using a white background for the main image.
+Be sure your image is at least 1,000 pixels wide or tall so that customers can zoom in.

-1. Headline: What will grab a customer’s attention?
+1. Headline: What headline will grab a customer’s attention?

 2. Describe the problem: What are your customers’ pain points?